Cathy Silvers

 Cathy Silvers (born May 27, 1961) is an American actress and author.
 She is the daughter of actress Evelyn Patrick and actor/comedian Phil Silvers.
 She is best known for her role as boy-crazy teenager Jenny Piccolo in later seasons of the TV sitcom Happy Days.
 She was a member of the cast of the 1985–86 sitcom Foley Square.
 She also provided the voice of Marie Dodo, Big Bird's adoptive sister, in Sesame Street Presents: Follow That Bird.

 As of August 2002, she was an announcer for the TV series SoapTalk on the cable station SoapNet.

 She is the author of the 2007 book Happy Days Healthy Living.

 Early life

-Silvers was born in New York City, the daughter of actors Phil Silvers and Evelyn Patrick.
-She has a twin sister, Candace Silvers, and three other sisters: Nancey Silvers, Tracey Silvers and Laurie Silvers.
-She graduated in the class of 1978 from Beverly Hills High School.
+Born in New York City, Silvers is the daughter of actor Phil Silvers and his wife, Evelyn, a model and former Miss Florida. has four sisters, one of whom is her twin.
+The family moved to Los Angeles when she was 6 months old.
+She graduated from Beverly Hills High School where, with her mother's encouragement, she starred in plays and participated for four years in dramatic and humorous interpretation categories in forensics competition.
+She subsequently studied drama at California State University, Northridge.